azuech/ZPac/docs/README.md

 **Attract mode AI.** Implementing a convincing autoplay demo that navigates the maze, reacts to ghosts, and triggers the energizer sequence without human input required several calibration iterations.
 A ghost danger radius of 4 Manhattan tiles paralyzed ZPac at intersections; the correct value turned out to be 1 tile (immediate adjacency only).
 Distance-squared navigation outperformed Manhattan distance for smooth corridor following.

-**Animation synchronization.** Keeping sprite animations, sound events, scatter/chase timers, frightened flash, and cutscene choreography in sync at a stable 60fps — across a platform where even a division instruction costs 300+ cycles — required careful frame-budget accounting and the `fast_wait_vblank()` optimization that replaced the SDK call.
+**Animation synchronization.** Keeping sprite animations, sound events, scatter/chase timers, frightened flash, and cutscene choreography in sync at a stable frame rate — across a platform where even a division instruction costs 300+ cycles — required careful frame-budget accounting and the `fast_wait_vblank()` optimization that replaced the SDK call.
+Final calibration targets 75fps on real hardware.

 ### 5.2 Key Technical Discoveries